Raphael-Boichot/Game-Boy-chips-decapping-project/README.md

 The silicon dies were extracted from epoxy matrix by dipping chips in 70% nitric acid heated at 250°C until no red fumes degases from the beaker.
 The mineral carbon residuals were possibly removed with rapid bath in nitro-chromic acid at 200-250°C. After rincing with lot of deionized water, dies were finally gently cleaned with isopropanol and a cotton bud to remove any dust and residue before imaging with professionnal equipment.

-I definitely do not recommend doing the process if you are not a skilled chemist with access to all necessary safety equipment (fumehood and individual protection against strong acids).
+I definitely do not recommend doing the process if you are not a skilled chemist (or a completely mad guy) with access to all necessary safety equipment (fumehood and individual protection against strong acids).
 Chromic acid derivatives are highly carcinogenic / environmentally unfriendly and any residual must be disposed in hazardous chemical waste containers.

 Images were taken with a magnification of x250 or x500 by default (depends on the total surface of the chip).
 Higher magnifications of some zones can be obtained on request.